 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The BRC is designed for the beginning rider, but is not limited to only new riders.
-Riders with experience also find the BRC to be an excellent course.
-Riders with more experience may consider the Experienced Rider Course.
+Riders with experience also find the BRC to be an excellent safety course.
+Riders with more experience may consider the Basic Rider Course 2.

-The ERC is designed for experienced riders who want to increase their knowledge of motorcycle dynamics and street riding strategies, practice advanced street riding skills on their own motorcycle in a controlled environment, and obtain his or her motorcycle endorsement if still riding on a permit.
+The BRC 2 is designed for experienced riders who want to increase their knowledge of motorcycle dynamics and street riding strategies; practice advanced street riding skills on their own motorcycle in a controlled environment and obtain his or her motorcycle endorsement if still riding on a permit.

 Courses consist of five to six hours of on-cycle training with discussion sessions conducted between riding sessions.
 Schedules, cost and locations are subject to change.

 To continue in the course, all participants must successfully meet the objectives of the first riding exercise (control at low speeds) and all subsequent exercises.
 To successfully complete the course, participants must pass a riding evaluation.
-Successful completion will waive the state skills test for permit holders seeking a motorcycle endorsement.
+Successful completion will waive the state knowledge and skills tests for permit holders seeking a motorcycle endorsement.

 Motorcycle groups and organizations may arrange to take the course as a group.

 The BMV will also accept waivers for the motorcycle knowledge and riding skills tests for individuals who successfully complete a safety course administered by the following recognized independent providers.